MahadKhurshid/Compiler/ReadMe.txt

 i hope you can understand and learn from my hardwork!

-In Compiler following things includes:
+In Compiler following things are include:
 	->	Lexical
 	->	Parser
 	->	Input Output Files as iofiles